animatlabs/animatlabs.github.io/_posts/2026-03-10-polly-v8-resilience-patterns.md

 ---
-title: ".NET Resilience with Polly v8"
+title: "Polly v8 in .NET: Retry, Circuit Breaker, and Timeout Resilience Patterns"
 excerpt: >-
-  "Most .NET apps I've worked on had zero resilience until something broke in production.
-Polly v8 setup I actually use, from the one-liner that covers 80% of cases to custom pipelines for the rest."
+  Practical Polly v8 resilience patterns for .NET including retry, circuit breaker, timeout, and rate limiting.
+From the one-liner that covers 80% of cases to custom pipelines.
 categories:
   - Technical
   - .NET